kuraninja88/Second-Brain/README.md

 ## Built For

 Thesis: *"Does social connectedness (measured by Facebook's Social Connectedness Index) affect post-M&A ESG performance?"*
-Newcastle University Business School — MSc Finance
+Newcastle University Business School — PhD Finance

 But the system works for any research topic — just point it at your own files.